 "His headphones were behind, his backpack was broken from the impact, and his body was flung,” his wife, Cayla, said in an earlier interview.

-On Wednesday Carlson went to the McGregor Police Department and submitted to a non-custodial interview, the affidavit says.
+Last Wednesday Carlson went to the McGregor Police Department and submitted to a non-custodial interview, the affidavit says.

 “Carlson stated that after she saw the news about the fatality, she realized she had struck Kayn Kemp,” the affidavit said.